noreynolds/notes/docs/aws/ccp/services/databases.md

 ### RDS
 Easy-to-manage service for total cost of ownership.
 Automates provisioning, configuring, backing up and patching.
 Eight engines, two deployment options and numerous features to optimize performance.

+#### Backup and Restoration

+* Automated Backups
+    * Enabled by default, can be customized through `CreateDBInstance` API.*
+    * Performs a full daily backup, and applies changes from the transaction log to restore to the specific time requested.
+    * Retains backups for 7 days by default, but can be set to 35 days.
+    * Stored in S3
+* Database Snapshots
+    * User initiated
+    * Can be created within AWS management console, CreateDBSnapshot API, create-db-snapshot commands.

+Automated backups can be copied with `copy-db-snapshot` command.

+If an instance is deleted, a final DB snapshot is made if the user decides to restore the instance later.

+#### Security

+All logs, backups and snapshots are encrypted in an encrypted DB instance.

+Supports encryption at rest for all DB engines.
+Uses keys from KMS (Key Management Service).

+Encryption can be added to an unencrypted DB instance:

+1. Create a DB snapshot
+2. Create a copy of the snapshot and specify a KMS encryption key.
+3. Restore an encrypted DB instance from the encrypted snapshot.

 ### Redshift
 SQL data warehousing service.
 3x better price-performance and 7x better throughput than other cloud warehousing offerings.
 Seamless integration with SageMaker Lakehouse to perform analysis across Redshift, S3 data lakes, databases and federated data sources.